The Last Spritz

 Born in Roma

-Born in Roma EDT is the salty-mineral pick that earns its place through sheer distinctiveness.
-The mineral-violet-leaf-salt top into a sage-and-ginger heart and a woody-vetiver base reads simultaneously fresh and slightly edgy — there's a flinty, almost briny quality that keeps it from going generic-aquatic.
+Born in Roma EDT earns its place through sheer distinctiveness.
+A mineral-violet-leaf-salt top into a sage-and-ginger heart and a woody-vetiver base reads fresh and slightly edgy at once — there's a flinty, almost briny quality that keeps it from going generic-aquatic.
 It's polarizing in the best way: people either love it or ask what on earth you're wearing.
 Both reactions are correct.

-At $65–$85 it delivers a fragrance profile that you simply don't see at this price point very often.
-The Roma-inspired positioning is genuine — this doesn't smell like a department store cologne, it smells like a specific aesthetic decision.
-For guys who want something memorable rather than safe, Born in Roma is the under-$100 pick that delivers the most personality.
+At $65–$85 it delivers a profile you simply don't see at this price.
+This doesn't smell like a department-store cologne — it smells like a specific aesthetic decision.
+For the guy who'd rather be memorable than safe, it's the most personality on this list.
 See the full breakdown.

 Best Smooth